learninglab-dev/the-resources/data/work/podern-family/pod-report1.md

 ## We finally found our family!

-### This week, we have been focusing on finding our live's journeys.
+### This week, we have been focusing on finding our lives' journeys.

-![]!
+![]!Juliana is
+Kathryn is
+Nicole is
+Molly is
+Sarah is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDY5MDg2MjcsMTM3NDAyOTIyNywtOT
-YyOTkyOTA5LDg2NzQzNDkxMSw3MjgyMjAxNDksLTE1NDIwNTYz
-MDIsLTEyNDEwMTMyLDY0MjU1ODQzOSw4MTUwNjYzMjldfQ==
+eyJoaXN0b3J5IjpbLTE4NzE3MjQ5MDYsLTE3NDY5MDg2MjcsMT
+M3NDAyOTIyNyw4Njc0MzQ5MTEsNzI4MjIwMTQ5LC0xNTQyMDU2
+MzAyLC0xMjQxMDEzMiw2NDI1NTg0MzksODE1MDY2MzI5XX0=
 -->